gillian-guide/gillian-guide.github.io/docs/en/optimization.md

     <h3>Instructions</h3>

-    1. Go to [DXVK Releases](https://github.com/doitsujin/dxvk/releases) and download the latest version - :material-zip-box:`dxvk-x.x.tar.gz`.
+    1. Go to the latest [release page](https://github.com/doitsujin/dxvk/releases/latest).
+    2. Download the :material-zip-box:`dxvk-x.x.tar.gz` archive.
         - On non-NVIDIA GPUs, [dxvk-gplasync](https://gitlab.com/Ph42oN/dxvk-gplasync/-/releases) can instead be used to replace stutter with graphical issues - **both issues are temporary.** NVIDIA GPUs are unaffected.
-    2. After downloading, open the archive and navigate to :material-folder: ==dxvk-x.x\x32\\==.
+    3. After downloading, open the archive and navigate to :material-folder: ==dxvk-x.x\x32\\==.
-    3. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.
+    4. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.
 === "Legacy"
     ???+ warning "Requirements"
         - You can use this version if your GPU is: